MohamedAliSaada/DeepCFD-Keras/models/AutoEncoder.md

-# AutoEncoder Keras Custom Layer
+# Autoencoder with 1 Decoder as Keras Custom Layer

 This repository provides a custom **AutoEncoder** implementation in Keras using functional encoder and decoder blocks.
 The design allows high flexibility, supporting batch normalization, custom activations, kernel size validation, and adjustable filters.